This post may contain affiliate links. Please read my disclosure for more information.

 This meat product is an absolute must for anyone trying to save money.
 Think about it – what can’t you make with ground beef?

-Packed with protein and iron, beef is always a good decision for lunch or dinner.
+Packed with protein and iron, ground beef is always a good decision for lunch or dinner.

 Average cost: $3.55 per pound